WELCOME AT Hindenburg ligne museum!

 WW1 Military History Museum and local patrimony

 The Great War in the Nord-Pas-de-Calais Region (Hauts de France), in south of Artois and more particularly the Hindenburg Line ("Siegfried Stellung", "Hindenburg Line" or "Grande Trenchée") in the ARRAS sector (between the Arras - Cambrai road in the north and Bullecourt in the south) will be subjects largely covered by the Hindenburg Line Museum (Military History Museum).
-It also refers to the destroyed villages and their inhabitants as well as the fighters, whether famous or not, as well as to prisoners and families.
+It also refers to the destroyed villages during Battle of Arras and their inhabitants as well as the fighters, whether famous or not, as well as to prisoners and families.
 Through numerous objects, maps, images or documents, we will evoke the great military actions such as the Battle of Arras, the Battle of the Scarpe, the 100 Days of Canada (Battle of the 100 Days), or the Spring Offensive (Battle of the Kaiser - Operation Michael), but not only those less well known, on a completely different scale but which have brought their share of horror such as the fighting at Fontaine Les Croisilles, the Battle of Bullecourt, the Battle of Chérisy or that of Croisilles...

 Discover the history of this sector, our actions and our projects so that all this does not fall back into oblivion ...